 Solution Statement

 Create two business rule sets.
 One of the business rule sets has business rules that are required to continue or complete the workflow process.
 The second business rule set has business rules that you want reported but are not required to continue the workflow process.
 Having two separate business rule sets will allow you to configure a workflow process that allows you to call both or one of the business rule sets at different points in the workflow process.
 The workflow process can be configured to execute all required and non-required business rule sets for a workflow task such as the Change Notice Audit task.
 This task is configured to continue once it has been completed (See 4.1.7 Execute All Required and Non-Required Business Rule Sets).
 A second workflow task in the process can be configured to execute only the required business rule sets.
-This task will continue to be generated until all errors are resolved (See 4.1.8 ).
+This task will continue to be generated until all errors are resolved (See 4.1.8 Execute Required Business Rule Sets).

 Prerequisite knowledge